shichao-an/blog-source/2015/05/21/setup_nss_ldapd_on_ubuntu_14_04.rst

     apt-get install libpam-ldap nscd ldap-utils libnss-ldapd

-Running the above command will automatically remove the ``libnss-ldap`` package and prompts an interacive post-install steps for you to setup the LDAP parameters.
+Running the above command will automatically remove the ``libnss-ldap`` package and prompt interacive post-install steps for you to configure the LDAP parameters.
 You can disable this interactive behavior and directly place your config in ``/etc/nslcd.conf`` with the following command:

 ::